 DAY 10: TISSAMAHARAMA / BUNDALA / EMBILIPITIYA

-We shall take a morning jeep safari in Bundala NP.
-Bundala National Park which is an internationally important wintering ground for migratory water birds.
-Hence, in 1991, it became the island’s first wetland to be declared as a Ramsar site.
-It harbors over 190 species of birds, the highlight being the Greater Flamingo, which migrates in large flocks.
-Bundala NP contains fiveshallow, brackish lagoons and some salt pans where the Flamingos are seen very often.
+We shall take a morning jeep safari in Bundala NP, an internationally important wintering ground for migratory water birds.
+In 1991 it became the island’s first wetland to be declared as a Ramsar site.
+Over 190 species of birds have been recorded, the highlight being the Greater Flamingo, which migrates in large flocks.
+Bundala NP contains five shallow, brackish lagoons and some salt pans where the Flamingos are seen very often.
 This park is also situated in the semi-arid climatic region.
 Bundala National Park is a mix of scrub jungle and sand dunes bordering the sea.
 Its beaches are important nesting sites for turtles.
 Target species: Spot-billed Pelican, Striated Heron, Yellow Bittern, Chestnut Bittern, Black Bittern, Painted Stork, Glossy Ibis, Eurasian Spoonbill, Greater Flamingo, Lesser Whistling-duck, Northern Shoveler, Northern Pintail, Garganey, Common Teal, Brahminy Kite, White-bellied Sea-eagle,Grey-headed Fish-eagle, Crested Hawk-eagle, Sri Lanka Junglefowl, Indian Peafowl, Barred Buttonquail, Watercock, Purple Swamphen, Common Moorhen, Eurasian Coot, Pheasant-tailed Jacana, Greater Painted-snipe, Common Ringed Plover, Little Ringed Plover, Kentish Plover, Lesser Sand Plover, Greater Sand Plover, Yellow-wattled Lapwing, Whimbrel, Eurasian Curlew, Wood Sandpiper, Terek Sandpiper, Little Stint, Curlew Sandpiper, Broad-billed Sandpiper, Ruff, Black-winged Stilt, Red-necked Phalarope, Eurasian Stone-curlew, Great Thick-knee, Small Pratincole, Gull-billed Tern, Caspian Tern, Lesser Crested Tern, Great Crested Tern, Little Tern, Saunders’s Tern, Whiskered Tern, White-winged Tern, Sirkeer Malkoha, Pied Crested Cuckoo, Blue-faced Malkoha, Grey-bellied Cuckoo, Bengal Bushlark, Ashy-crowned Finch-lark, Oriental Skylark, Citrine Wagtail, Western Yellow Wagtail, Brahminy Starling, Rosy Starling.
 Mammals likely to be seen include: Elephant, Spotted Deer, Hanuman Langur, Golden Jackal, Black-naped Hare and Wild Pig.

 We shall then proceed to Embilipitiya having lunch on the way and visiting the Udawalawe tank en route also.
 Overnight: Centauria Hotel Embilipitiya